TanZng/data-dota/README.md

 # Conclusion & (potential) furture developments

+Overall, the project has concluded fairly successfully.
+The ETL pipeline was completed, and all the goals we set at the beginning were achieved.
+There are some aspects that could be improved upon, but we are satisfied with the end result.

+Some aspects that we noted for future developments:

+- The automisation for updating the data can be improved.
+The match details query is currently written statically: we will always query the same matches (but this can be automatised fairly easily).
+Finding a city for each dota region (game server) is probably the hardest to automatise, and also the least worthwhile: we can just spend a few minutes each time a new server is built (which is by itself a rare occurance).

-The match details wrangling process can maybe be sped up by using redis as an intermediate to store the match_details while selecting attributes/filtering/transforming data.
+- The match details wrangling process can maybe be sped up by using redis as an intermediate to store the match_details while selecting attributes/filtering/transforming data.
 Currently the data are stored in mongoDB and processed directly in memory, but this method might not work if the data amount becomes too big.
 We can also process a small portion of data at a time.

-The star schema can be optimized by making the wrangling process directly link each match to a sunlight level, instead of creating a `REGION_Month` ID and an intermediate mapping table.
+- The star schema can be optimized by making the wrangling process directly link each match to a sunlight level, instead of creating a `REGION_Month` ID and an intermediate mapping table.
 This will make the wrangling process a bit heavier on the processing side, but it will greatly reduce the processing needed when we extract the data and run queries.

-Many other dimensions can be added in order to enrich our analytics: creating a Gamemode dimension, a Patch dimension, or utilizing other analytical data such as the gold income of each player/hero in the graph schema.
+- Many other dimensions can be added in order to enrich our analytics: creating a Gamemode dimension, a Patch dimension, or utilizing other analytical data such as the gold income of each player/hero in the graph schema.

 # Project Submission Checklist